DarkNightmare42/targetscripts/README.md

 cancelled orders, etc.

 ## Credits
-Goes to developer @dill0wn for updating auto updates and fixed readme, unable to add a contributor.
+Goes to developer @dill0wn for updating auto updates and fixed readme and the walmart script!